 [np.ndarray] A numpy array containing loaded frame data.

-[str] If not None, convert the data into the given format before returning it.
-If None (default) return the data in the encoded format if it can be expressed as a strided array; otherwise raise an Exception.
+[str] Convert the data into the given format before returning it.
+If None, return the data in the encoded format if it can be expressed as a strided array; otherwise raise an Exception.